Contrast-Security-OSS/join-the-team/challenges.md

 ### .NET Instrumentation Engineer Project

 We have a very specific project just for .NET agent engineers.
-For any applicant wanting to work on our .NET platform, this project is the 2019 required project.

 We ask that candidates interested in working on our .NET agent to implement either a metrics gathering extension, either as an ASP.NET Core [Middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/) or an ASP.NET [IHttpModule](https://docs.microsoft.com/en-us/dotnet/api/system.web.ihttpmodule).

 Your `Middleware` (or `IHttpModule`) extension should be designed so that it can be safely added to any ASP.NET Core (or ASP.NET) web application.